-5. Raising a concern
+5 Raising a concern

-5.1 If you have a concern you are encouraged to raise this with the Accountable Body, Counter Fraud Team.
-Proof is not required at this point - it is for the Counter Fraud Team to investigate.
-The Discloser must, however, have a reasonable belief that disclosing the information is in the public interest before raising a concern.
+- 5.1 If you have a concern you are encouraged to raise this with the Accountable Body, Counter Fraud Team.
+Proof is not required at this point it is for the Counter Fraud Team to investigate.
+The Discloser must, however, have a reasonable belief that disclosing the information is in the public interest before raising a concern. - 5.2 Raising your concern can be done in the following ways:

-- 5.2 Raising your concern can be done in the following ways: - online via the reporting page, which can be accessed using the following link: https://forms.essex.gov.uk/default.aspx/RenderForm/?F.Name=daP1F2uErq8&Hide Toolbar=1 - 2. by completing the Investigation Log attached in Appendix 2, and sending it to:

-By email:

-counterfraud.team@essex.gov.uk.

-By post:

-The Counter Fraud Team Essex County Council, County Hall, Market Street, Chelmsford, Essex, CM1 1QH

-5.3 In completing the Investigation Log, you are encouraged to provide as much information as possible to enable the Counter Fraud Team to fully understand the nature of your concerns.
-For example, the Discloser should try to provide the following information:

-- the background and reason behind the concern; - whether they have already raised a concern with anyone and the response; and

-• any relevant dates when actions related to the concern took place.
+- 1. online via the reporting page, which can be accessed using the following link: - https://forms.essex.gov.uk/default.aspx/RenderForm/?F.Name=daP1F2uErq8&HideToolbar=1 - 2. by completing the Investigation Log attached in Appendix 2, and sending it to the Counter Fraud Team, at Essex County Council, County Hall, Market Street, Chelmsford, Essex, CM1 1QH or emailing it to the Counter Fraud Team at CounterFraud.Team@essex.gov.uk. - 5.3 In completing the Investigation Log, you are encouraged to provide as much information as possible to enable the Counter Fraud Team to fully understand the nature of your concerns.
+For example, the Discloser should try to provide the following information: - the background and reason behind the concern; - whether they have already raised a concern with anyone and the response; and - any relevant dates when actions related to the concern took place.